open-rmf/rmf/README.md

 ### RMF Demos

 A good way to install the `rmf` set of packages in one go is to install the one of the main [RMF Demos](https://github.com/open-rmf/rmf_demos) packages.
-This will pull all the rest of the OpenRMF packages as a dependency.
+This will pull all the rest of the Open-RMF packages as a dependency.
 The core of RMF demos is contained on the `rmf_demos` package.
 However, if you want to install it with simulation support, you should install the `rmf_demos_gz` or `rmf_demos_gz_classic` package which come with Gazebo or Gazebo Classic support respectively.
 As an example, to install the ROS 2 Humble release with Gazebo support package, you would run:

 ```bash
 sudo apt install ros-humble-rmf-demos-gz-classic